callawaywilson/callawaywilson.github.io/_posts/2011-9-26-Hashbangs?-Really?.markdown

 ---
 layout: post
 title: Hashbangs?
 Really?
-Here's a functional alternative.
+Here's a functional alternative
+keywords: hashbangs html5 history browser compatibilty url
+description: A good cross-browser way to treat URLs properly with History.pushState()
+tags:
+- webdev
+- techtips
 ---

 So yeah, twitter does it.
 If twitter started putting up unskippable flash ads, would you put them on your site?
 No?
 Of course not, because it's a bad idea.
 URLs are supposed to represent an actual resource on the server that you're asking for, even for your fancy one-page site.
 Yes it's impossible to make HTML5 URLs work universally (seriously IE, still?), but that doesn't mean that we need to break URLs for well behaved browsers.